The First Year of Owning an Audi e-Tron

 Consider a Charging Pass

-Since it was travel season, I purchased the monthly pass and saved a net of $12 on high-speed charging in one month.
-In addition, I’ve charged at over 20 Electrify America locations in Southern California this past year and have noticed that many of these charging stations are newly built (the one in our city was just put up in a Walmart parking lot a few months ago).
-I’ve also noticed a lot of new charging stations being added from time to time—though they are all starting to get busy, and stalls not working is still common.
+I’ve noticed that they’ve been adding a lot of new charging stations from time to time.
+However, these charging stations are starting to get busy, and it’s still common to find stalls that aren’t working.
 I’ve yet to install a level 2 charger at home and have been using the standard Audi charger to trickle charge the car every night when the super off-peak rate is $0.16 per kWh or 5.7 cents per mile at my long-term average.

 Charging at Home With Solar